€18.00 – €30.00

 Indoor Plant: Kalanchoe

 The Kalanchoe is a popular flowering succulent houseplant also known as the Widow’s Thrill.
-They’re grown in a wide range of colors; most of them vibrant hues like yellow, pink, magenta, orange and red.
+They’re grown in a wide range of colours; most of them vibrant hues like yellow, pink, magenta, orange and red.
 The foliage makes a statement too because it’s glossy green and the leaves are quite large.

 Dimensions: our kalanchoe is available in medium size and comes in a ciotola.